parallelvirtualcluster/website/README.md

 PVC also features an optional, fully customizable VM provisioning framework, designed to automate and simplify VM deployments using custom provisioning profiles, scripts, and CloudInit userdata API support.

 Installation of PVC is accomplished by two main components: a [Node installer ISO](https://github.com/parallelvirtualcluster/pvc-installer) which creates on-demand installer ISOs, and an [Ansible role framework](https://github.com/parallelvirtualcluster/pvc-ansible) to configure, bootstrap, and administrate the nodes.
 Installation can also be fully automated with a companion [cluster bootstrapping system](https://github.com/parallelvirtualcluster/pvc-bootstrap).
-Once up, the cluster is managed via an HTTP REST API, accessible via a Python Click CLI client or WebUI.
+Once up, the cluster is managed via an HTTP REST API, accessible via a Python Click CLI client ~~or WebUI~~ (eventually).

 Just give it physical servers, and it will run your VMs without you having to think about it, all in just an hour or two of setup time.

+More information about PVC, its motivations, the hardware requirements, and setting up and managing a cluster [can be found over at our docs page](https://docs.parallelvirtualcluster.org).

 ## Website